How to Generate Subtitles with Accurate Timestamps

 To adjust timing:

-• Change the start time to make the caption appear earlier or later
+• Shift the start time to make a caption appear earlier or later

-• Change the end time to make the caption stay on screen longer
+• Shift the end time to keep it on screen longer

-• Ensure no overlap between timestamps (caption 2 should start after caption 1 ends)
+• No overlaps.
+Caption 2 should start after caption 1 ends

 For visual editing:

-• Aegisub (free, cross-platform) - advanced subtitle editor with video preview
+• Aegisub (free, cross-platform), advanced editor with video preview

-• VidNotes web editor (built-in) - edit timestamps directly in the transcript
+• VidNotes web editor (built-in), edit timestamps in the transcript

 Factors That Affect Timestamp Accuracy